 This is the body that provides clinical trial oversight, approval, and inspections.

 As set forth in the 2019 CTRules and the Hdbk-ClinTrial, the Central Drugs Standard Control Organization (CDSCO) is the regulatory authority responsible for clinical trial oversight, approval, and inspections in India.
 In accordance with the provisions of the 2019 CTRules, the Drugs Controller General of India (DCGI) heads CDSCO, and is responsible for granting permission for clinical trials to be conducted and for regulating the sale and importation of drugs for use in clinical trials.
 The DCGI is commonly referred to as the Central Licensing Authority in the Indian regulations.
 (Source)

 Here are the notes from the CDSCO’s site (as of Jan 2, 2021) on their decision to go ahead with the restricted use of the vaccine for an emergency situation in “clinical trial mode.”
-Out of the 25,800 subjects were included in the trial, out of which the data was on 22,500 subjects.
+25,800 subjects were included in the trial, out of which the data was on 22,500 subjects.
 While the clinical trials continue, the vaccine is available for restricted use in order to have more options for vaccinations.
 (Source)

 One major reason for the conditional approval was that this drug was also effective in handling the mutant strain of COVID.

 Meanwhile, Indian Council of Medical Research (ICMR) Director General Dr Balram Bhargava had said on Sunday that Covaxin is based on an inactivated whole virus, having potential to target mutated coronavirus strains including the UK variant, and it was a major reason for giving it a conditional nod.
 (Source)